-- Adhere to and enforce the PBIS rules, norms, and procedures that are established in each school including the submission of ODR (Office Discipline Referrals) and the implementation of interventions to support positive student behaviors. - 2.
-Mmaintain a climate of mutual respect and dignity for all students (to promote and strengthen each student's positive self-image) regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex; - 3. teach the common courtesies by precept and example; - 4. treat students in an ethical and responsible manner; - 5. help students to reach their maximum potential; - 6. demonstrate desirable standards of behavior through personal example; - 7. maintain confidentiality in accordance with federal and state law; - 8. help children understand the district's expectations for maintaining a safe, orderly environment; - 9. participate in school-wide efforts to provide adequate supervision in all school spaces; - 10. address and report (Dignity for all Students Act) issues of harassment, bullying, cyberbullying, hazing or any other situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function; - 11. know the Code of Conduct and report violations to the Building Principal, Assistant Principal, or acting building principal;
+- 1. Promote positive reinforcement and/or interventions for appropriate behaviors; also, report negative behaviors to administration when applicable.
+Adhere to and enforce the PBIS rules, norms, and procedures that are established in each school. - 2.
+Maintain a climate of mutual respect and dignity for all students (to promote and strengthen each student's positive self-image) regardless of actual or perceived race, color, weight, national origin, ethnic group, religiou, religious practice, disability, sexual orientation, gender or sex; - 3. teach the common courtesies by precept and example; - 4. treat students in an ethical and responsible manner; - 5. help students to reach their maximum potential; - 6. demonstrate desirable standards of behavior through personal example; - 7. maintain confidentiality in accordance with federal and state law;

+- 8. help children understand the district's expectations for maintaining a safe, orderly environment; - 9. participate in school-wide efforts to provide adequate supervision in all school spaces; - 10. address and report (Dignity for all Students Act) issues of harassment, bullying, cyberbullying, hazing or any other situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function; - 11. know the Code of Conduct and report violations to the Building Principal, Assistant Principal, or acting building principal;